-The Art Institute of Chicago is located on the traditional homelands of the Council of the Three Fires: the Ojibwe, Odawa, and Potawatomi Nations.
+Cover: Jules Breton.
+The Song of the Lark, 1884.
+Henry Field Memorial Collection The Art Institute of Chicago is located on the traditional homelands of the Council of the Three Fires: the Ojibwe, Odawa, and Potawatomi Nations.
 Many other tribes, such as the Miami, Ho-Chunk, Menominee, and Sac and Fox, also called this area home.
 Today, one of the largest urban American Indian communities in the United States resides in Chicago.
-Cover: Franz Marc.
-The Bewitched Mill, 1913.
-Arthur Jerome Eddy Memorial Collection.